anytko/js_search_engine/user_stories.md

 ## User Story 2

-As a professional searching for images to put in a presentation, I want to be able to specify the resolution of images I recieve back.
+As a professional searching for images to put in a presentation, I want to be able to specify the theme of images returned.

 ## User Story 3

- As a young person, I want to be able to save the images I recieve so that I can send them to my friends.
+ As a potential collaborator, I want to be able to contact the developers of this website.